shuhao-dong/ble-scan-advertise/README.md

 # BLE Scan and Advertise
-Use Bluez library to scan and advertise concurrently
+Use Bluez library to scan and advertise in extended advertisement mode concurrently.
+The received data will be published via MQTT to a broker.

 ## Credits